Tha-victim/calcage/README.md

-juste a lil projet for my own development
+just a lil projet for my own development